Table of Contents

 7. National Gallery

-Begin your art-filled adventure at the National Gallery, home to a vast collection of European masterpieces.
+Begin your art-filled adventure at the National Gallery, home to a vast collection of European masterpieces Located in Trafalgar Square, it’s at the heart of the action and just a stone’s throw from many other attractions near Piccadilly Circus.

 From the Renaissance to Impressionism, you’ll have the chance to ponder the meaning of life while admiring works by some of the world’s most famous painters, including Van Gogh, Monet, and Da Vinci.